Aryetis/Obenkyobo/DevReadme.md

 But for prosperity I saved all the layout pictures in the "DevScreenshots" folder.
 And here's what the "serial port" section used to say:
 ```
 Most Kobo's typically have 3 or 4 serial ports, but only one is functional.
-The serial ports on 6 popular models can be seen in the photographs below.
+The serial ports on 6 popular models can be seen in the photographs.
 Each Serial port has 4 connections,

 V         (Power)
 Ground
 Data in   (or Rx)
 Data Out  (or Tx).

-Not all instruments require all 4 connections (some examples are covered later).
+Not all instruments require all 4 connections (In our UART debugging case you probably don't need 5v).
 The ground connection is connected to the wider copper 'ground' of the entire PCB, which means that the heat from a soldering iron is wicked away fast which can compromise a good joint.
 Instead, it is recommended that the ground is connected to the nearest PCB screw for a more reliable connection.

-Here is the proven layout for the 2020 Kobo Nia.
+For the 2020 Kobo Nia.
 Note that wiring from the 'other’'end (see Clara, below) was susceptible to EMF.

-Here is the proven layout for the 2019 Kobo Clara HD
+Layout on older Kobo models; the cables colours are: White is V, Yellow is Ground, Black is Data-In/Rx**, Red is Data-Out/Tx**

-Here is the layout on older Kobo models; the cables colours are: White is V, Yellow is Ground, Black is Data-In/Rx**, Red is Data-Out/Tx**                                **at the 'kobo' end
+**at the 'kobo' end
 ```

 ### Some Power Consumption measurements (needs to be redone with a proper methodology later on !!!)